 The hosting platform is where your blog lives.
 You need to rent a piece of internet real estate in the form of a computer server in order to display your blog to the world.
 But you don't want to rent space on a slow server with security issues.
-It would be like putting your shop in a trailer park (no offence to anyone living in a trailer park) when you need space on the high street.
+It would be like putting your shop in a trailer park (no offense to anyone living in a trailer park) when you need space on the high street.
 Host your website on a fast, reliable, secure server.

 I'll get straight o the point here and recommend that you use a self-hosted solution of WordPress (from WordPress.org) and use one of these two web hosting services.

 Services like Wix and Weebly are easy to get started with and offer free plans but they are only for hobbyists.

 So get a hosting account with a reputable web hosting company and install WordPress.

 Web hosting solutions I recommend you use:

 - Cloudways for people that have some technical chops

 - WPX is an excellent alternative to Cloudways